UltraCart/rest_api_v2_sdk_ruby/docs/SfvbApi.md

 Read a storefront file

 Returns the current content, or an earlier version when version is supplied.
-The content hash is returned as an ETag; send it back as If-Match when writing.
+Send the body's hash_sha256 back as If-Match when writing.
+The ETag header carries the same hash, but a compressing proxy may append a suffix such as -gzip to it, so prefer the body value.

 ### Examples